Frequently Asked Questions

 Technical Support Questions:

-(VOICE) I keep getting the error: "POSCON was unable to take control of the X-Plane AI aircraft because of plugin: <plugin name> is controlling the AI aircraft.
+(X-PLANE) I keep getting the error: "POSCON was unable to take control of the X-Plane AI aircraft because of plugin: <plugin name> is controlling the AI aircraft.
 Your TCAS display will not represent POSCON traffic."
 How can I prevent this?

 Feedback & Reporting System Questions: